dsmooke/responsive-portfolio/README.md

 ## Description

-This is the second assignment from the UConn Coding Bootcamp curriculum which combines our working knowledge of the first week's topics (Git, Terminal, HTML, CSS, GitHub, GitHub Pages, GitLab, and Web Accessibility) with the second week's topic: Bootstrap.

- For this assignment we were to build a responsive portfolio from scratch.
+A responsive portfolio built from scratch using Bootstrap.

+\*\* **Update: March 30, 2021** \*\*

+Refactored original responsive portfolio to use React.js.

+See [React Portfolio](https://github.com/dsmooke/react-portfolio) to view documentation.

+View refactored deployed app [here](https://dsmooke.github.io/responsive-portfolio/).

+## Technologies Used

+- React.js
+- Node.js
+- w3schools stylesheet
+- HTML
+- JavaScript
+- CSS

 ## Goals

 1. A portfolio that is mobile responsive, or a website with webpages whose format and content respond to the visual constraints of a mobile phone and the latitude of a desktop.

 2. The code for the HTML must be accessible - the code must have semantic HTML.

 ### Sub-goals

-In order to be considered *Responsive* our site must have the following:
+In order to be considered _Responsive_ our site must have the following:

 - proper index.html, portfolio.html, and contact.html files that adhere to accessibility standards (use semantic HTML)